 About Tosca

-Tosca Lee is the award-winning, New York Times bestselling author of The Line BetweenThe Progeny, Firstborn, Iscariot, The Legend of Sheba, Demon: A Memoir, Havah: The Story of Eve, and the Books of Mortals series with New York Times bestseller Ted Dekker.
+Tosca Lee is the award-winning, New York Times bestselling author of twelve novels, including The Long March Home (with New York Times bestselling author Marcus Brotherton), The Line BetweenThe Progeny, Firstborn, Iscariot, The Legend of Sheba, Demon: A Memoir, and Havah: The Story of Eve.
+Her work has been translated into 17 languages and optioned for TV and film.

-Tosca received her B.A. from Smith College and lives in Nebraska with her husband, three of four children still at home, and her 160-lb.
+Tosca received her B.A. from Smith College and has also studied at Oxford University.
+A former Mrs. Nebraska and first runner-up to Mrs. United States, she lives in Nebraska with her family, a drooling cat named Misty, and giant 160-lb.
 German Shepherd, Timber.

 FAQ